ItiMaker

 Pro Tip: If you plan to visit during the busy summer months, book your accommodation in advance to secure the best options at reasonable prices.

-4. Dining Recommendations: Local cuisine is a highlight of any Avignon itinerary.
+4. Dining Recommendations: Local cuisine is a highlight of any Avignon visit.
 Be sure to try regional specialties such as ratatouille, pissaladière, and tapenade.
 The vibrant markets are also a treasure trove of fresh produce, cheeses, and baked goods.
 Searching for authentic dining experiences?
 Don't hesitate to ask locals for their favorite bistros or participate in a culinary tour to discover the best dishes Avignon has to offer.

 5. Cultural Etiquette: While the people of Avignon are generally friendly and welcoming, understanding local etiquette will help your interactions.
 When greeting someone, it's customary to say "Bonjour" in shops or eateries.
 Additionally, always express gratitude by saying "Merci" when being served.